edeso/duplicity/README.md

 python setup.py build
 ```

+If you want to use python 3 replace the `python` command with `python3`

 The default prefix is /usr, so files are put in /usr/bin,
 /usr/share/man/, etc.  An alternate prefix can be specified using the
 --prefix=<prefix> option.
 For example: